-The research of the IBO consists of several projects run respectively by the India Centre of GHIL and ICAS: MP, the latter funded by the German Ministry of Education and Research.
-Both research centres are under the IBO in India and run their research activities in India as a part of the research programme of the IBO.
+The research of the IBO consists of several projects run respectively by the India Research Programme of GHIL and ICAS: MP, the latter funded by the German Ministry of Education and Research.
+IBO is also a collaborative partner of Bilderfarhrzeuge and the International Standing Working Group on Medialization and Empowerment.

 The IBO staff include the Head of Office, locally employed administrative and research staff, and other project staff.